4mit/blog/README.md

 Now open home.html

-It will load automatically all the Post Availabe currently
+It will load automatically all the events Availabe currently

-User Can Navigate through posts via pagiation button per page 3 results will be displayed it can be extended
+User Can Navigate through events via pagiation button per page 3 results will be displayed it can be extended

-User Can Also able to search Post Via Author Name But Please Keep in Mind that author name must be same as in the blog other -wise error will displayed
+User Can Also able to search Post Via organization Name But Please Keep in Mind that organization name is case sensitive.

-user can add new blog post by side navigation
+user can add new event by side navigation

 application is responsive so user can user any device.

-If You want to see comment of an post just click on load comment button it will display all comment for that particuler post just below the post
+If You want to see comment of an post just click on view full button it will display all comment for that particuler post in new route.